Red Line (MARTA): Operations

 Now known as the Red Line, it shares trackage with its counterpart, the Gold Line, between Airport and just north of the Lindbergh Center.

 On weekdays, after 8:30 pm, Red Line shuttle train service operates between North Springs and Lindbergh Center stations only until the end of the service.
 On Saturdays and Sundays, Red Line service operates through to Airport station during all operating hours.
 When major single tracking occurs, Red Line train service operates between North Springs and Lindbergh Center stations only.

-Line description
+Route

 The Red Line runs above ground, at-grade and below ground in various portions of its route.
 It begins at the northern terminus, the North Springs station in Sandy Springs.
 The non-revenue tracks extend northward from the station.
 It then goes southward paralleling GA 400 (Turner McDonald Parkway) before turning southeast to Dunwoody, then turning south to cross over I-285, then west before running south in the GA 400 median.
 In Buckhead, it crosses under the Gold Line before joining the Gold Line, going southwest paralleling I-85.
 It turns south through Midtown and enters downtown Atlanta, where it meets the Blue and Green Lines at Five Points station.
 Leaving downtown, the Red Line continues south, paralleling Lee Street and Main Street into East Point and College Park before reaching its terminus at the Airport station.